 Anyone operating a business or residential alarm system is required to obtain a permit for each alarm site having a distinct address.

 You will be notified by the Alarm Administrator who will mail you the permit application.
 Just register and pay the permit fee, it’s that easy.
 You will be notified to renew your alarm permit prior to its expiration.
 You can also access an online site to download alarm permit forms or renew online www.crywolfservices.com/washoe/ New alarm systems are required to have a valid alarm permit prior to activation.
 It is your responsibility to have a valid permit.

 What is the cost to register my alarm system?

 An Alarm Permit is valid for one year and costs $24.
-Seniors 65 and older pay half price with the ability to decrease annually, (with proof, some restrictions apply).
+Seniors 65 and older pay half price (with proof, some restrictions apply).

 Where do all the registration fees and alarm service fees go?

 A portion of the funds collected from the ordinance are dedicated entirely to cover the cost of administering the alarm program and to recover some of the cost of the Sheriff’s services lost to false alarm response.

 Why permit fees and renewals?